KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 Simple replace the Peregrine address `wss://peregrine.kilt.io/parachain-public-ws` with `ws://127.0.0.1:9944`.
 Note that we connect to the port `9944` as we are using the websocket protocol for our SDK and not bare http.

+## Production Setup

+For production setups it is important to run your own full node.
+Running your own full node has several advantages over relying on a public full node.
+The most important advantage is security.
+You rely on the full node to provide correct data.
+When using a public full node you therefore rely on a third party.
+There is no guarantee that the provider will provide truthful data.
+Availability is another important aspect when hosting a full node.
+Public full nodes never come with a service level agreement and might go down for maintenance or are slow because of too many concurrent users.
+With your own full node infrastructure you can ensure that there is always enough capacity to serve your customers.

 ## Standalone vs. Parachain (Peregrine/Spiritnet)